Living a Healthy Lifestyle: A Guide to Well-Being

 S. Food and Drug Administration (FDA) recommends eating a variety of foods from all food groups in order to get the essential nutrients your body needs.
 This includes fruits, vegetables, whole grains, low-fat dairy products, lean proteins, and healthy fats.
 Eating a variety of foods can help you get the vitamins and minerals your body needs to stay healthy.

-Even just 30 minutes of moderate physical activity per day can make a big difference in your overall health.
 Finally, avoiding smoking and excessive alcohol consumption is also important for living a healthy lifestyle.
 Smoking increases your risk of developing chronic diseases such as cancer and heart disease.
-Excessive alcohol consumption can also lead to health problems such as liver damage and high blood pressure.
-If you do choose to drink alcohol, it's important to do so in moderation.
+Drinking alcohol should be done in moderation, as excessive alcohol consumption can lead to health problems such as liver damage and high blood pressure.
+If you do choose to drink alcohol, it’s important to do so in moderation.
 Making even some small changes in your lifestyle can have big benefits for your health.

 For example, Barcelona’s bike sharing program reduces carbon dioxide emissions by about 10,000 tons every year.
 This shows that even small changes can have a big impact on our environment.